rkay26/InventromBolt/README.md

  Working:

-       1Input Consignment Number in the terminal.
+       1.Input Consignment Number in the terminal.

-       2.Opens Firefox Browser.

-       3.BeautifulSoup does the task of entering the input and fetching the output.
+       2.BeautifulSoup does the task of entering the input and fetching the output.

-       4.Prints the JSON in the terminal as desired.
+       3.Prints the JSON in the terminal as desired.